verhas/jScriptBasic/site/install.md

 ## Advanced

-The advanced use of ScriptBasic for Java invoking the special functionalities that are not available through the JSR223 standard interface are detailed in a series of separate [pages here](./advanced/index.md).
+The advanced use of ScriptBasic for Java invoking the special functionality that are not available through the JSR223 standard interface are detailed in a series of separate [pages here](./advanced/index.md).